Download this Risk Factor Chart

 - Time since onset

-Between 75% and 80% of all children who begin stuttering will stop within 12 to 24 months without speech therapy.
-If your child has been stuttering longer than 6 months, he may be less likely to outgrow it on his own.
-If he has been stuttering longer than 12 months, there is an even smaller likelihood he will outgrow it on his own.
+Between 75% and 80% of all children who begin stuttering will begin to show improvement within 12 to 24 months without speech therapy.
+If your child has been stuttering longer than 6 months, or if the stuttering has worsened, he may be less likely to outgrow it on his own.

 Girls are more likely than boys to outgrow stuttering.
 In fact, three to four boys continue to stutter for every girl who stutters.
 Why this difference?
 First, it appears that during early childhood, there are innate differences between boys' and girls' speech and language abilities.
 Second, during this same period, parents, family members, and others often react to boys somewhat differently than girls.
 Therefore, it may be that more boys stutter than girls because of basic differences in boys' speech and language abilities and differences in their interactions with others.
 That being said, many boys who begin stuttering will outgrow the problem.
 What is important for you to remember is that if your child is stuttering right now, it doesn't necessarily mean he or she will stutter the rest of his or her life.